-Eventually, insects will build up on fines and broken kernels that accumulate under the perforated bin floor.
+- Eventually, insects will build up on fines and broken kernels that accumulate under the perforated bin floor.
 Bins with false floors should be fumigated if the grain debris cannot be removed.
-Cover with a plastic tarp (6 ml or thicker) to contain and hold the gas.
-Place the fumigant over the empty floor under the tarp.
+Place the fumigant over the empty floor and then cover with a plastic tarp (6 ml or thicker) to contain and hold the gas.
 Fumigation should only be conducted by trained and licensed applicators.
 Read the label and the applicator's manual.
-You will need to prepare a fumigation management plan before you fumigate.

-Don't forget to clean out harvesting and loading equipment such as combines, trucks and augers the end of each harvest season.
+You will need to prepare a fumigation management plan before you fumigate. - Don't forget to clean out harvesting and loading equipment such as combines, trucks and augers the end of each harvest season.
 If not clean, insects will reproduce in the small amounts of grain left in the equipment and then be conveyed into the new crop grain.